-(b) The Applicable Child meets all medical and disability requirements of SSI.
-The Department/CBC must determine if the Applicable Child meets all medical and disability requirements of Title XVI with respect to eligibility for SSI benefits.
-An Applicable Child does not have to meet the needs-based requirements for SSI.
+(b) The child meets all medical and disability requirements of Title XVI with respect to eligibility for SSI benefits.
+The child does not have to meet the needs-based requirements for SSI.
+Documentation from the Social Security Administration must indicate the child's eligibility.

-(c) The Applicable Child is the child of a minor parent.
-The Department/CBC must determine whether the minor parent's child was residing in a foster family home or child caring institution with his or her minor parent and the minor parent was removed from home pursuant to either:
+(c) The child is the child of a minor parent residing in a foster family home or child caring institution with his or her minor parent and the minor parent was removed from home pursuant to either: